Criminology B.S. and Master of Public Policy

 • Good progress in student’s undergraduate studies

-• Minimum overall GPA of 3.4 at the time of application
+• Minimum overall grade-point average of 3.4 at the time of application

 • Faculty recommendations